 Articles are submitted to IPOL via the IPOL journal management system.
 Anyone is free to register on this system and submit an article.
-Submission and publication is free of charge.
+Submission and publication are free of charge.
 All communication between authors, editor and referees is handled by e-mail via this online system.
 The procedure is detailed in the IPOL author manual.

 Submissions to IPOL require a manuscript and software, following the IPOL manuscript guidelines and IPOL software guidelines.
 An editor can be assigned to help for the online demo to be based on the submitted software.
 Manuscript, software and demo are publicly disclosed in IPOL as a preprint.